 Grasses Gone Wild: Tame Those Ornamentals

-Ornamental grasses are fairly new to the landscape scene—they've increased in popularity in the past decade or so.
-In regions experiencing drought, ornamental and native grasses indigenous to the area have become a smart and stunning part of the landscape.
-Some grasses have been brought from parts of the world that share similar climates, but even landscape professionals aren't completely sure how to handle all of these exotic imports.
+Ornamental grasses are fairly new to the landscape scene—they've increased in popularity in the past couple decades.
+In regions experiencing drought, native and ornamental grasses are a smart and show-stopping part of the landscape.
+As more grasses are introduced from other parts of the world that share similar climates, landscape professionals aren't always in agreement on how to handle these exotic imports.

-Unlike rose bushes or boxwood hedges, there's not really a standard method for pruning or grooming ornamental grasses.
-And not every landscaper or gardening expert knows how to take care of everything in the garden, including these grasses that can grow quite large—as in tall and wide.
+Unlike rose bushes or boxwood hedges, there's not really a tried-and-true method for pruning or grooming ornamental grasses.
+Not every landscaping pro knows how to take care of everything in the garden, including grasses that can grow quite large—as in tall and wide.
 Follow these steps to groom your grasses and get them to looking great.
-In some regions, that means they have the potential to be beautiful accent plants nearly year 'round.

 See How the Other Grasses Grow

 Check out your neighborhood or cruise nearby areas where similar-looking ornamental grasses grow.
-Take pictures of grasses that are beautiful and thriving.
+Take pictures of specimens that are beautiful and thriving.
 Parks, botanical gardens, and public places like hotels or nice restaurants often use gardeners and landscapers who treat pruning as an art form, and really know how to cut and groom sedges and flaxes.
-Observe up close, if possible.Continue to 2 of 10 below.
+Observe up close, if possible.Continue to 2 of 9 below.